andraugust/andraugust.github.io/thermo-2.md

 $$

-The negative sign is used to make decreases in volume increase internal energy.
+The negative sign is used so that decreases in volume increase internal energy.
 Going forward, I'll focus on just mechanical work and refer to it simply as $$W$$.

-Let's look at two common ways for work energy to flow: isothermally and adiabatically.
+Let's look at two common scenarios involving work: isothermal and adiabatic processes.

 Isothermal processes are those where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir throughout.

-As an example, an ideal gas has $$U = U(T)$$, so in an isothermal process $$\Delta U = 0$$.
+How much does the system's internal energy change isothermally?
+As an example, an ideal gas has $$U = U(T)$$, so $$\Delta U = 0$$.
 This implies that all work is dissipated to the environment as heat: $$W = -Q$$.
 To find out how much heat, we compute

 $$